-Draco’s mother had left him a note saying how 'deeply sorry' she and his father were to be absent on Christmas Eve.
+Draco’s mother had left him a note saying how deeply sorry she and his father were to be absent on Christmas Eve.

-He learned early in life not to question or ask for reasons why they left to go about doing 'who knows what.'
+He learned early in life not to question or ask for reasons why they left to go about doing who knows what.
 And even though she mentioned his father being sorry, no doubt, Lucius Malfoy couldn't care less about Christmas.

 He had ruined Christmas for them long ago after what he did when Draco was seven years old.
-Ten years later, Draco glanced at the enormous Christmas tree, absent of any gifts.
+Nine years later, Draco glanced at the enormous Christmas tree, absent of any gifts.
 But then he quickly turned away from it, blocking the memory before it could rear its ugly head.

 He sighed as he sprawled out onto the sofa in front of the warm fireplace, his long body taking up the entire length of it.
 His eyes looked up to a beautiful and exquisitely painted mural high above him on the ceiling.